magenta-aps/BCS-ScreenCapture/README.md

 ### Installation instructions
 ##### Standard installation (recommended)
-Download and unzip the win64 or win386 zip file, and make sure you add BComeSafe certificates to `certs` folder.
+Download and unzip the latest release, and make sure you add BComeSafe certificates to the `certs` folder.

+Run `Setup.Screen.Capturer.Recorder.v0.12.10.exe` from the `lib` folder and follow the installation instructions.

+Now run `BCSRecorder.exe` and verify that the installation is working by opening `test_status.html` in a browser.
+If everything is working, this should display a message indicating that the software is ready to record.
+To test recording, please open `test_recording.html` which will trigger a 10 second video & audio recording.

 ##### Minimal installation (use when updating)
-Download and unzip the win64_minimal or win386_minimal zip file and replace `BCSRecorder.exe` where it was originally extracted.
+Download and unzip the latest win64_minimal zip file and replace `BCSRecorder.exe` where it was originally extracted.
 You can also replace `conf.json.txt` to restore configuration defaults.

-Note that the minimal installation requires `ffmpeg` to be present in `lib/ffmpeg` (relative to the installation folder) or in the Windows `$PATH`.
-Please adjust the value of `RECORDING_SOFTWARE_PATH` in `conf.json.txt` accordingly.
+### Usage
+Please add `BCSRecorder.exe` to your startup configuration or ensure that it is running whenever the computer is restarted.

 ### Developer instructions
 ##### Packages needed
-* `rs/cors` - install with `go get -u github.com/rs/cors`
+* `rs/cors`
-* `gorilla/mux` - install with `go get -u github.com/gorilla/mux`
+* `gorilla/mux`

 Rename `conf_sample.json.txt` to `conf.json.txt` and make
 sure the values are correct.

-To build & run the project on UNIX, run `go build -o bin/BCSRecorder . && ./BCSRecorder`
+To build & run the project on UNIX, run
+`go build -o bin/BCSRecorder . && bin/BCSRecorder`
 To package a Windows binary for production on UNIX, run the `build_and_zip_binaries.sh` script.